emanbuc/StayAtHomeSK4F/README.md

 To satisfy this widespread need, we thought of creating the *Stay @ Home Kit For Families project*

 ## What it does

-Stay@HomeSK4F allows to maintain a high level of social interaction through **various channels and many multimedia communication tools** even without leaving home.
+*Stay@HomeSK4F * is a controlled repository and an online community created to help families with children spend their forced stay at home in the most serene way possible.
+The two main functions of the platform are *the vetted repository with high quality resources* and the *tools to allow relationships and social interactions* to be maintained even while staying at home

-The online platform for the community includes a content management system with feedback, comments, moderation, crowd voting, gamefication,  content calatalog, advanced search, and more.
+The online platform for the community includes a content management system with feedback, comments, moderation, crowd voting, gamefication, content calatalog, advanced search, communication and communication tools and more.
-Other widespread tools product and services are included using plugin and connectors.
-We have plan to integrate with application for training , virtual classroom, instant messaging , audio and video call, live event, virtual laboratory for collaborative and interactive experiment,  multiplayer game environment.

-Families, groups of friends, schools, associations and other types of communities can create **private groups** on Stay@HomeSK4F and use the tools of the platform to continue their activities remotely in the best possible way.
+### The repository
 Stay@HomeSK4F helps parents organize educational and engaging activities for their children by providing a **rich library** of educational paths, guides, games, courses, tutorials, experiments, books, articles and other resources of very high quality.
-All resources are organized by categories and age groups and tagged with topics for quicker search
+All resources are organized by categories and age groups and tagged with topics for quicker search.

+Stay@HomeSK4Fits aggregates original content along with existing resources and tools from many sources with a strong focus on **content quality** and **user security**.
+The users can create original contents and share their experiences and skills.
+Users will be able to add external already existing high-quality content to the library.
+The contents of some selected source may be also  automatically imported and indexed in massive mode.

 Companies, educators, schools and other organizations can **contribute to the enrichment of the Stay@HomeSK4F library**.
 Proposals are evaluated by a experts board  and channel moderators before being made publicly available.